Sports and Conventions Support Hotel Industry in Cincinnati, OH

 About Sam Wespiser

-Sam Wespiser is a Project Manager in the HVS Chicago office's consulting and valuation practice.
+Sam Wespiser is a Senior Associate in the HVS Chicago office's consulting and valuation practice.
 He graduated from Miami University in May 2022 with a Bachelor of Arts in Urban and Regional Planning.
 While in school, Sam gained hospitality experience working as a front desk agent at The Elms Hotel in Oxford, Ohio.
 Additionally, he has worked for Hotel Development Services as a laborer and management assistant on hotel construction sites across multiple regions in the U.S. Given these experiences, Sam has developed a diverse understanding of the industry across both customer service and hotel construction.
 Contact Sam at (773) 560-6024 or [email protected].

 0 Comments